-The Trustee board has its own conflicts of interest policy, which was updated and adopted on 5 July 2017, which follows the bp Code of Conduct (as updated from time to time on www.bp.com) and the bp group Conflicts of Interest policy dated 16 May 2018 (as updated from time to time).
+The Trustee board has its own conflicts of interest policy, which was adopted on 5 July 2017 and was last updated on 6 October 2023.
+This follows the bp Code of Conduct (as updated from time to time) and the bp group Conflicts of Interest policy dated 3 June 2024 (as updated from time to time).